 In 2016, the Federal Communications Commission (FCC) concluded a long-overdue review of its broadcast ownership rules after coming under growing pressure from federal courts to act.
 Although a review is mandated by law every four years, the FCC had failed to complete one since 2006.

-Shockingly, in a 3-2 vote with then-Commissioner (now Chairman) Ajit Pai dissenting, the Commission chose to retain all of its existing broadcast ownership rules, even those dating back to the mid-1970s before the explosion of multichannel and digital media.
+Shockingly, in a 3-2 vote, the Commission chose to retain all of its existing broadcast ownership rules, even those dating back to the mid-1970s before the explosion of multichannel and digital media.
 Broadcasters and several policymakers agree that the FCC's decision ignored new technologies and marketplace realities, applying analog regulation in the digital age.

 These ownership rules apply only to broadcast stations and not to other industries.
 With the explosion of new media sources, such as online video and audio services, social media, blogs and websites, outdated restrictions from the last century are not needed to ensure competition or diverse points of view, yet the FCC continues to hold local stations hostage under decades-old, outdated rules.
 For all these reasons, NAB has asked the FCC to reconsider its 2016 decision retaining the existing local ownership rules.